-William Shatner is returning to television, continuing his nearly seven-decade-long career as the executive producer and host of HISTORY’s “The UnXplained,” which airs every Friday at 10/9c.
+William Shatner continues his nearly seven-decade-long career as the executive producer and host of HISTORY’s “The UnXplained.”
 Shatner’s latest venture is a one-hour, nonfiction series that explores the world’s most fascinating, strange and inexplicable mysteries.
 Each episode will feature compelling contributions from scientists, historians, witnesses and experiencers—each seeking to shed light on how the seemingly impossible can happen.

 We asked Mr. Shatner to shed a little light on his experiences making the series, including whether or not he’s a true believer in these phenomena—and why he thinks we, as humans, are constantly seeking the answers to the seemingly unsolvable mysteries of life.